 East Maui: East Maui is the most remote side of the island (reached by the Road of Hana) and is usually reached as a day trip as accommodations are limited.
 While most visitors stay in West or South Maui, East Maui isn’t to be missed and the Road to Hana will likely be a highlight of your trip.

 North Shore/Upcountry: The North Shore and Upcountry are the most authentic areas of Maui.
 This is where the locals live and while you likely won’t stay in this part of the island, you should plan plenty of time to explore this part of the island.
 Paia, Makawao, and a drive upcountry through Kula to Ulupalakua shouldn’t be missed.

 Now that you’ve got the lay of the land, you’ll need to decide which part of the island will suit you best.
-First off, I’ll lay out some pros and cons of the West side vs. the South side and give you all the options there before mentioning some more “off-the-beaten-path” options on the North Shore and in Hana.
+First off, I’ll lay out some pros and cons of the West side vs. the South side before mentioning some more “off-the-beaten-path” options on the North Shore and in Hana.